 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

-Comoros remains one of the world’s most restricted countries.
-The government openly welcomes tourists, and although resident foreigners are allowed freedom of religion, Comorians are not.
-For them, conversion from Islam is illegal.
-Sharing the gospel and discipling new believers is also highly restricted and can lead to expulsion for foreigners and imprisonment for locals.
-Muslims who become Christians must meet in secret for study and worship.
+Comoros is among the poorest nations in the world, with less than 1 million people and few economic and educational opportunities.
+Comorians have no religious freedom, and leaving Islam is illegal.
+Sharing the gospel and discipling new believers are also highly restricted and can lead to expulsion for foreigners and brief imprisonments for locals.
+The strongest deterrent to becoming a Christian is societal pressure.
+Those who leave Islam to follow Christ are usually ostracized by their family and community.
 Some Christian organizations are allowed to operate, but they are strictly monitored and restricted to humanitarian projects.
-Despite these challenges, the gospel continues to spread through the boldness of underground believers and secret distributions of biblical material.
+Despite these challenges, the gospel continues to spread inside the country.

 Nearly 99 percent of Comorians are Sunni Muslims.

-Anyone who leaves Islam is heavily persecuted by family members and the government.
+Anyone who leaves Islam is persecuted by family members and also risks possible persecution by the government.

 What It Means To Follow Christ In Comoros:

-Believers must meet in small groups and can only share their faith through one-on-one personal relationships.
-Every time believers gather to read their Bibles or speak about their faith they risk physical and societal persecution from their communities as well as imprisonment by the government.
-Recently, five believers who hosted a debate in a private residence were imprisoned.
-In addition, all foreigners associated with an international church were expelled, and some locals were arrested after a children’s Bible was discovered in boxes of toys for Comorian children.
+Believers must meet in small groups and can share their faith only through one-on-one relationships.
+When they gather to read their Bibles or speak about their faith, they risk persecution from the community as well as imprisonment by the government.
+For example, when five believers hosted a Christian debate in a private residence, they were imprisoned upon their discovery.
+Prison terms are generally short, and treatment of Christians is usually left to the discretion of local village leaders.

 Access To Bibles:

-Translating the Bible into the native languages has been slow and difficult, with only portions of the Scripture available in these languages after more than a decade of work.
+Translating the Bible into the native languages has been slow and difficult, with only portions of the Scripture available after more than a decade of work.
+Most Comorian believers have digital versions of these translated portions on their smartphones.
 Give Bibles

 VOM helps equip believers to share the gospel.
 Give to VOM’s Global Ministry

-- Pray for new believers, who are persecuted and ostracized.
+- Pray for new believers, who are persecuted and ostracized when they come to faith.